Skip to content

 Authentication Fundamentals

-❌ Dust bag with printed (not stitched) "Hermes"
+Dust bag with printed (not stitched) Hermès branding.

-❌ Hardware that feels lightweight or has uneven plating
+Hardware that feels lightweight or has uneven plating at the edges.

-❌ Stitching that is uneven, loose, or uses synthetic thread (Hermes uses linen thread exclusively)
+Stitching that is uneven, inconsistent in angle, or uses synthetic thread — Hermès uses waxed linen exclusively.

-❌ Date stamp that is crooked, too deep, or in wrong position
+Date stamp that is crooked, too deeply impressed, or in an incorrect location for the claimed year and model.

-❌ Seller cannot provide photos of all key authentication points
+A seller who cannot provide detailed photography of all key authentication points.

 Stitching